nmiller-codes/scada-dashboard-sim/README.md

 ## 📬 Contact

-Maintained by [Your Name or GitHub Handle].
+Maintained by Nathan Miller (nmiller-codes).
 Feel free to fork, open issues, or suggest enhancements.

 ---